 Can't stay on track?

 You aren't eating a variety of foods.
 EVERYONE gets burnt out on meat meat meat plates.
-If they didn't then we would have solved the Obesity Epidemic the FIRST time Dr Atkins swept the nation with his super low carb diet back in the 1970's.
-Super low carbs is not sustainable long term for a ton of reasons, but the biggest is that it's BORING no matter how yummy the cheese stuffed meat is.
+If they didn't then we would have solved the Obesity Epidemic the FIRST time Dr. Atkins swept the nation with his super low carb diet back in the 1970s.
+Super low carbs are not sustainable long term for a ton of reasons, but the biggest is that it's BORING no matter how yummy the cheese stuffed meat is.

 Hungry in an hour and a half after meals?

 While this might be Head Hunger it also could be because you aren't using your pouch or sleeve.
 Meat is great as it's dense but that first plate is not dense lean meats that will help you stay satisfied for a while, it's instant gratification.
 Every item on that plate are SUPER easy foods that you can chew and swallow without much resistance.
 They just don't fill your pouch enough to trigger that mental satiety for very long, don't believe me?
 Can you eat a whole cheese stick?
 What about a chicken breast?
 Think about how many times you thought you can't "Tolerate" Chicken...was it that it got stuck, or was it that you can't finish it?